cs50nestm/cs50labs/linearsearch/README.md

 {% next %}

-He suggested that the pseudocode might look like this.
+The pseudocode might look like this.

 ```
 for each element in array